 Idempotent Processing for Safe Retries

-In any distributed pipeline using at-least-once delivery, a document will be processed more than once eventually.
-Network timeouts, consumer crashes after processing but before acknowledgment, and queue redelivery on visibility timeout all guarantee duplicate receipt.
-If your stages are not idempotent, duplicates produce duplicate downstream records: double-counted invoices, duplicate ERP entries, repeated webhook deliveries.
+In any distributed pipeline using at-least-once delivery, a document will eventually be processed more than once.
+If stages are not idempotent, duplicates become duplicate ERP entries, repeated webhook deliveries, or double-counted invoices.

 Each stage must produce the same result without side effects when it receives the same document twice.
 Two approaches work well in practice: